open-policy-agent/opa/docs/content/_index.md

 > pi := 3.14
 ```

-Once "pi" is defined, you query for the value and write expressions in terms of
+Once `pi` is defined, you query for the value and write expressions in terms of
 it:

 ```ruby